asaaldal/orchesstra/README.txt

 -pawnsequencer.py will read the positions.txt file and produce score elements for the pawns
 -tpprep.py will run all of the above in order, to produce two sal files, drumscore.sal and piecescore.sal which are loaded into nyquist script tp.sal. change the pgn_file argument to whatever the path to your .pgn file is, or use the one provided.

+Currently:
+Rooks score events are created such that they are played when a rook note is made,

 nyquist:
 A guide to install Nyquist can be found here: https://www.cs.cmu.edu/~15322/resources/